SoneyBun/SunCalc-V3/README.md

 >[!CAUTION]
 >Despite the programmed formulas being well known, SunCalc's Health feature should not influence any medical decisions at all.

->[!NOTE]
->SunCalc V3 is in open beta.
-Documentation isn't complete.
-Code is subject to change prior to the official release.

 <!-- Banner -->
 ![SunCalc Banner](https://github.com/user-attachments/assets/ea8263de-f494-4e47-8f76-41481ef2ad26)